Ptasie mleczko: Bird's milk cake

 In 1978, the popular candy was transformed into a cake by Vladimir Guralnik in Moscow's Praga Restaurant.
 This was a light sponge cake filled with an airy soufflé and topped with chocolate glaze.
-A distinct feature of the Russian recipe is the usage of agar-agar instead of gelatin as a thickening agent which withstands the high temperature needed to melt down sugar into a syrup.
-Initially, the restaurant produced trial batches of 20-30 cakes, but after six months the daily output was increased to 500 cakes.
+A distinct feature of the Russian recipe is the usage of agar-agar instead of gelatin as a thickening agent, which withstands the high temperature needed to melt down sugar into a syrup.
+Initially, the restaurant produced trial batches of 20–30 cakes, but after six months the daily output was increased to 500 cakes.
 The recipe was quickly copied by other restaurants in Moscow, such as Moskva, Budapesht, and Ukraina.
 In the 1980s, a special factory for Bird's milk cakes was built in the Novye Cheryomushky district in the south of Moscow.
 Both the cake and the candy versions of the bird's milk are widely available to this date in supermarkets and specialty stores all over Russia.

-Trade marks
+Trademarks

 Lapte de pasăre, Ptasie Mleczko, Ptiche moloko, and Vogelmilch are registered trademarks in the EU.

 In Russia, Птичье молоко is a registered trademark of Rot Front, a member of United Confectioners.
 Other companies have been sued for using the name, even if they had used it in the Soviet Union.